web3-storage/dealer/README.md

-# spade-proxy
+# dealer

-> A proxy API which will provide the UCAN server for receiving `aggregate/*` invocations and other resources for Spade to scrape - a way to retrieve the list of aggregates ready for a deal.
+> Implementation of w3filecoin dealer service which will provide the UCAN server for receiving `dealer/*` invocations and other resources for Spade to scrape - a way to retrieve the list of aggregates ready for a deal.

 ## Getting Started